 - Track and accept/deny vacation requests and time off.

-- Resolve problems involving employee matters.
+- Assist in resolving problems involving employee matters.

 - Provide technical and systems support to staff as needed.